Partisan divide on student loan solutions about to get louder

 As the Supreme Court is set to decide on President Biden’s student loan forgiveness plan as soon as Thursday, the partisan divide is back in the spotlight as Democrats and Republicans are readying new proposals, from free college to targeted debt relief.

-On the Democratic side, the issue is already getting rowdy as activists are losing hope the conservative-majority court will rule in favor of the up to $20,000 in loan forgiveness.
+On the Democratic side, the issue is already getting heated, as activists are losing hope the conservative-majority court will rule in favor of Biden’s proposal to forgive up to $20,000 of a borrower’s debt.
 And while politicians and advocates tried to stay united around Biden to present a strong front of debt relief, it is quickly deteriorating.

-Sen. Bernie Sanders (I-Vt.), chairman of the Senate Health, Education, Labor, and Pensions Committee, and Rep. Pramila Jayapal (D-Wash.) announced last week the “College for All Act” ahead of the court’s decision.
-The legislation aims to make college tuition free and debt free for working-class Americans and would be paid for by another introduced bill called the “Tax on Wall Street Speculation Act of 2023.”
+Last week, Sen. Bernie Sanders (I-Vt.), chairman of the Senate Health, Education, Labor, and Pensions Committee, and Rep. Pramila Jayapal (D-Wash.) announced the “College for All Act.”
+The legislation aims to make college tuition free and debt-free for working-class Americans and would be paid for by another introduced bill, called the “Tax on Wall Street Speculation Act of 2023.”

 “In the 21st century, a free public education system that goes from kindergarten through high school is no longer good enough.
 The time is long overdue to make public colleges and universities tuition-free and debt-free for working families.
 Education is one of the keys to a successful democracy and we must make it easier, not harder, for young people to obtain the degrees they have worked so hard for,” Sanders said.

-The idea of free college has long been pushed by progressives as the end goal for fixing the student loan system, while proposals for student debt forgiveness offer temporary relief to borrowers.
+The idea of free college has long been pushed by progressives as the end goal of fixing the student loan system, while proposals for student debt forgiveness offer temporary relief to borrowers.

-Republicans reject the ideas of both student debt relief or free college, saying they are unfair to those who do not want to attend the institutions or have already paid off their obligations.
+Republicans reject the ideas of both student debt relief and free college, saying they are unfair to those who do not want to attend the institutions or have already paid off their obligations.

 House and Senate Republicans were on the move last week introducing multiple bills that would increase transparency in financial aid offers from colleges and consolidate student loan repayment options to make the system easier to navigate.